jedahan/Raspberry-PI-SD-Installer-OS-X/README.md

 #####Usage:

-1. Simply execute the install script from Terminal and pass the image to write.
-(Image, not ZIP)
+1. Simply execute the install script from Terminal and pass the image or url to write.

-	eg. `sudo ./install ~/Downloads/wheezyDebian.img`
+	eg. `sudo ./install ~/Downloads/wheezyDebian.img`, or `sudo ./install http://files.velocix.com/c1410/images/raspbian/2013-05-25-wheezy-raspbian/2013-05-25-wheezy-raspbian.zip`

 2. Select the disk to write the image to by selecting the disk number provided in the output.